 International M.A. in New Media and Digital Culture at the University of Amsterdam

-Call for Applications for fall 2016, rolling admissions are open
+Call for Applications for Fall 2015, rolling admissions close on 1 April 2015

 One-year and two-year New Media M.A.
 Programs available.
 For the two-year "Research Master's Program: New Media Specialisation," see below.